SkyHive: Partnerships

 In March 2020, Accenture formed a strategic partnership with SkyHive for Project Spotlight.
 As part of the project, startups that address areas of large-scale strategic importance are selected to help fill innovation gaps for the Global 2000s.
 These areas include closing employee skills gaps, data sovereignty, the future of work, edge systems at scale, and predictive systems.

-At the World Economic Forum’s Jobs Reset Summit in October 2020, Leena Nair, Unilever's Chief Human Resources Officer, announced a “first of its kind” collaborative partnership with Walmart, Accenture, and SkyHive to create “reskilling and redeployment pathways” for thousands of roles in the consumer goods industry.
+At the World Economic Forum’s Jobs Reset Summit in October 2020, Leena Nair, Unilever's Chief Human Resources Officer, announced a “first of its kind” collaborative partnership with Walmart, Accenture, and SkyHive to create “reskilling and redeployment pathways” for roles in the consumer goods industry.
 In April 2021, Accenture published a report on the findings and results of the project.
 Unilever published an article detailing the results of the project, with Unilever's VP Future of Work, Patrick Hull noting, "What the pilot has taught us is that AI and data analytics give us solid grounds for having an optimistic view about the future of work and the opportunities for reskilling".

 World Education Services and SkyHive implemented a project to test the feasibility of converting academic credential information into skills-based data.
 This project highlighted the mismatch between labor market supply and demand and the need to address inefficiencies in the labor market.

-TECHNATION partnered with SkyHive to develop CareerFinder, a "one-of-a-kind, real-time data hub that provides all of the labor market insights available to today’s growing cybersecurity industry" under the guidance of the Tri-sector Cybersecurity Talent Alliance.
+TECHNATION partnered with SkyHive to develop Career Finder, a "one-of-a-kind, real-time data hub that provides all of the labor market insights available to today’s growing cybersecurity industry" under the guidance of the Tri-sector Cybersecurity Talent Alliance.
 The project was partly funded by the Government of Canada's Sectoral Initiatives Program.